-- Because of this, flavor profiles very, but it is still a favorite among types of red wine choices in many households (including my own).
+- Because of this, flavor profiles vary, but it is still a favorite among types of red wine choices in many households (including my own).

-Tasting Notes: Depending on where you source your Malbec, you can expect hints of sour cherry, plums, berries, and spice.
+- Depending on where you source your Malbec, you can expect hints of sour cherry, plums, berries, and spice.

 - If you purchase Argentine Malbec, pair with Mexican, or Indian dishes, this wine is perfect for a little heat!